Kanchenjunga Stadium

 The Kanchenjunga Stadium, also known as Kanchanjungha Krirangan, is a multi-purpose stadium in Siliguri, India.
-It is mainly used for cricket and football matches.
-Built in the 1980s, the stadium holds a capacity of 40,000, and currently the home ground of Siliguri Premier League side Kanchenjunga FC.
-It also hosted two Kolkata derby matches in 2016 I-league.
+It is mainly used for staging cricket and football matches.
+Built in the 1980s, the stadium holds a capacity of 40,000 and is currently the home ground of Siliguri Premier League side Kanchenjunga FC.
+It also hosted two Kolkata Derby matches in 2016 I-league.

 In January 2014, a plan to upgrade the stadium at a cost of Rs 1.7 crore was announced.

 Ranji Trophy Cricket

 The stadium has hosted 11 Ranji Trophy matches to date.
 The first ever Ranji Trophy played on this ground was between Bengal and Punjab in 2010.

 Federation Cup 2012

 This stadium has hosted Federation Cup 2012 matches of India.
 The first ever Federation Cup played on this ground was between Mohun Bagan AC and Churchill Brothers S.C. in 2012.
 Air India FC and Qualifier-I, while group C would consist of East Bengal FC, Sporting Clube de Goa, ONGC FC and Qualifier-II.n all, ten group matches will be played in Siliguri, the majority of which will be played under lights.
 In the opening match, Mohun Bagan AC will cross swords with Churchill Brothers FC.